Galway Plate Preview, Tips, Runners & Trends

 Galway Plate Jockey Statistics

-There are multiple leading jockeys in the Galway Plate over the last 20 renewals with Paul Townend, Mark Walsh and Donagh Meyler having all won the race two times.
+There are multiple leading jockeys in the Galway Plate over the last 20 renewals, with Paul Townend, Mark Walsh, Donagh Meyler, and Danny Gilligan having all won the race two times.
 Paul Townend winners have been with Blazing Tempo (2011) and Royal Rendezvous (2021).
 Mark Walsh winners have been with Bob Lingo (2012) and Early Doors (2020).
 Donagh Meyler winners have been with Lord Scoundrel (2016) and Pinkerton (2024).
-There is one jockey who has not had the best of times in the Galway Plate, Danny Mullins has ridden 10 runners to the race without recording any wins.
+Danny Gilligan winners have been with Ash Tree Meadow (2023) and Western Fold (2025).
+There is one jockey who has not had the best of times in the Galway Plate; Danny Mullins has ridden 11 runners in the race without recording any wins.

 Here are some of the top Galway Plate jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):